d-lynch95/Blue_Ocean_Travel/README.md

 - The code for the 'Why us' section was borrowed from [BackPackerdeals](https:/backpackerdeals.com)

 - The code for the footer was taken from [MDBootstrap](https://mdbootstrap.com/how-to/bootstrap/footer-add/)

+- The styling and colour scheme was taken from [BarefootCampers](https://www.barefootcampers.nz/)

 ### Coding help